jessy-bgl/swealy/README.md

 # Swealy

-Open source web app to automate your crypto investments based on the DCA strategy.Compatible with Binance and FTX.
+Open source web app to automate your crypto investments based on the DCA strategy.
+Compatible with Binance and FTX.

 Languages : English, French.